sitammeur/ml-agent-skills/README.md

 ## Skills

-This repository contains a few skills to get you started.
-You can also contribute your own skills to the repository.
+This repository has the following skills:

 ### Available skills